Apostate: A person who renounces a religious or political belief or principle

 Ex-Mormons know that standard operating procedure when talking an “apostate” is to bear one’s testimony in the hope that it will somehow provide the sway necessary to reignite faith.
 We can tell when someone is being extra nice to us purely as a missionary effort.
 We recognize reactivation tactics for what they are because we too have employed them.
 We didn’t lose our faith and forget our lifetime of experiences, funnily enough!
 (Though “they just forgot” seems to be a prevalent justification from Mormons about why ex-Mormons no longer see their past spiritual experiences as evidence that the Church is “true”.)

-Mormons have to tell themselves that it is somehow a choice to lose one’s faith, when that just isn’t true.
+Believers have to tell themselves that it is somehow a choice to lose one’s faith, when that just isn’t true.
 Someone trying to convince me that the LDS Church is true is like them trying to convince me that Santa is real.
-Like all children, I loved Santa, and wanted him to be real.When I found out he wasn’t, I was bummed.
+Like all children, I loved Santa, and wanted him to be real.When I found out he wasn’t, I was upset.
 But there’s no turning back when you find out that he isn’t, and someone telling you to “choose to believe” in Santa just sounds absurd, as do Santa apologetics.
 (Does that exist?
-If not why not?)
+If not why not?
+Should I start a Santa apologetics podcast?
+Idk.)

 When you believe wholly in your religion, it is almost impossible to imagine it not being true.
 You may be able to create a hypothetical alternate world in your head where it isn’t, but that’s about as far as your mind can go.
 In my experience, those who left the LDS Church did so because, for whatever reason, they became able to entertain one question (or a variation of it) for perhaps the first time ever — If the Church wasn’t true, how would I know?
-They are then able to view new evidence they’ve encountered with less bias, though they likely still lean heavily toward reconciling everything so they can remain faithful.
+They were then able to view new evidence they encountered with less bias, though they likely still leaned heavily toward reconciling everything so they can remain faithful.
+(Like I did.)

 The majority of the religiously devoted are not able to seriously ask themselves the question, “Is the Church true?” outside of faith-affirming mental exercises that never legitimately pose the question because they’re asked with the believed answer already in mind.
 This is the fundamental problem with discussing your disaffection with a believer — they’re usually living in a mental bubble that is very difficult to think outside of.
 A bubble we once lived in too.